 Ramadan in the workplace: Best practice guide for employers

-Yesterday evening, the Islamic holy month of Ramadan commenced, to end on the evening of 12 May 2021.
+This evening, the Islamic holy month of Ramadan will commence, to end on the evening of 1 May 2022.

 During Ramadan, practicing Muslims will abstain from food or drink, including water, from sunrise to sunset.